bevyengine/bevy-website/content/news/2021-04-04-bevy-0.5/index.md

     * Enables super-fast Query iteration due to its cache-friendly data layout
     * Comes at the cost of more expensive add/remove operations for an Entity's components, because all components need to be copied to the new archetype's "table"
     * Parallelism-friendly: entities only exist in one archetype at a time so systems that access the same components but in different archetypes can run in parallel
+    * Frameworks: Old Bevy ECS, hecs, legion, flecs, Unit DOTS
 * **Sparse Set ECS**:
     * Stores components of the same type in densely packed arrays, which are sparsely indexed by densely packed unsigned integers (entity ids)
-    * Query iteration is slower than Archetypal ECS because each entity's component could be at any position in the sparse set.
+    * Query iteration is slower than Archetypal ECS (by default) because each entity's component could be at any position in the sparse set.
 This "random access" pattern isn't cache friendly.
 Additionally, there is an extra layer of indirection because you must first map the entity id to an index in the component array.
     * Adding/removing components is a cheap, constant time operation
+    * "Component Packs" are used to optimize iteration performance on a case by case basis (but packs conflict with each other)
     * Less parallelism friendly: systems need to either lock a whole component storage (not granular) or individual entities (expensive)

-The old Bevy ECS, hecs, legion, flecs, and Unity DOTS are all "archetypal ecs-es".
-I personally think "archetypal" storage is a good default for game engines.
-An entity's archetype doesn't need to change frequently in general, and it ensures "fast by default" query iteration (which is a much more common operation, especially if you design around that constraint).
-It is also "self optimizing".
-Users don't need to think about optimizing component layouts for iteration performance.
-It "just works" without any extra boilerplate.

-Shipyard and EnTT are "sparse set ecs-es".
-They employ "packing" as a way to work around the "suboptimal by default" iteration performance for specific sets of components.
-This helps, but I don't think this is a good choice for a general purpose engine like Bevy because:

-1. "Packs" conflict with each other.
-If Bevy decides to internally pack the Transform and GlobalTransform components, users are then blocked if they want to pack some custom component with Transform.
-2. Users need to take manual action to optimize
+    * Frameworks: Shipyard, EnTT

 Developers selecting an ECS framework are stuck with a hard choice.
 Select an "archetypal" framework with "fast iteration everywhere" but without the ability to cheaply add/remove components, or select a "sparse set" framework to cheaply add/remove components but with slower iteration performance or manual (and conflicting) pack optimizations.

 ### Hybrid Component Storage (The Solution)